Must-Dos for Jane Austen Fans

 1. Stay in a House Fit for Jane Austen

-Whether you check into the luxurious five-star Royal Crescent Hotel to stay behind one of Bath’s most iconic facades, or book into the Jane Austen Wing at the charming Three Abbey Green to experience lodgings similar to those that Jane Austen lived in, Bath has the perfect accommodation for your city break.
+Whether you check into the luxurious five-star Royal Crescent Hotel & Spa to stay behind one of Bath’s most iconic facades, or book into the Francis Hotel Bath to experience Regency-style lodgings similar to those that Jane Austen lived in, Bath has the perfect accommodation for your city break.

 2. Find Mr Darcy at the Netherfield Ball